reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 **If `npm start` still doesn't quite work for you after the upgrade,** [check out the more detailed migration instructions in the changelog](https://github.com/facebook/create-react-app/blob/master/CHANGELOG.md#202-october-1-2018).
 There *are* a few breaking changes in this release but the scope of them is limited, so they shouldn't take more than a few hours to sort out.
 Note that **[support for older browsers](https://github.com/facebook/create-react-app/blob/next/packages/react-app-polyfill/README.md) is now opt-in** to reduce the polyfill size.

 **If you previously ejected but now want to upgrade,** one common solution is to find the commits where you ejected (and any subsequent commits changing the configuration), revert them, upgrade, and later optionally eject again.
-It's also possible that the feature you ejected for (maybe Sass or CSS Modules?) is now supported out of the box — read below.
+It's also possible that the feature you ejected for (maybe Sass or CSS Modules?) is now supported out of the box.

 >Note
 >